 Lawful homicide

-Lawful Homicide means that any human being is killed by another human being, but in certain circumstances even if he is killed, the law does not punish the person who kills him.
+Lawful Homicide means that any human being is killed by another human being, but in certain circumstances, even if he is killed, the law does not punish the person who kills him.
 The law itself exempts the punishment.
-There are two types of legal murder that do not punish the murderer.
-They are justified murder, and excusable murder.
+Two types of legal murder do not punish the murderer.
+They are justified murder and excusable murder.

 Justifiable Homicide